In partnership with OUTpatients and Macmillan Cancer Support

 You should tell your GP if you often have a bloated or swollen tummy, or if it does not go away.
 Also tell your GP if you have unexpected or heavy vaginal bleeding.
 We have more detailed information about symptoms of cervicalovarian and womb cancer.

 If you have a cervix, you should go for regular cervical screening.
-Jo’s Trust have information about cervical screening for trans and non-binary people.
+Find out more from CRUK about screening for trans and non-binary people.

 How can I reduce my cancer risk